 This helped them to move from a fairly overexcited state with a lot of thoughts and ideas, into a slower and calmer state, which helped them to start off their school days in a much better way.
 They’ve also been instructed to think about their breathing in everyday life – what it’s like when they’ve been frightened, felt angry, played video games, or while being physically active.

-Emina: My reading
+Emina: My reading comprehension has improved

 So, what has it been like to do breathing retraining in the class?
 The majority of the students says it’s been exciting and useful.

 To Emina, the experience has been positive in many different ways.

 – I don’t become as stressed out anymore.
 My asthma has improved, and I don’t have to take my medicine as often as I used to.
 And my reading comprehension, which was actually pretty bad previously, has improved since we started using the Relaxator.

 – When I practice martial arts, I think about breathing low, slow, and through the nose.
 And when I do that, I have more energy and greater stamina.
 When I’m stressed or angry, I adjust my breathing, and that makes me feel happier.